gbmhunter/blog/content/electronics/components/inductors/_index.md

 This is shown in the diagram below:

-{{< img src="inductor-in-series-with-equation.png" width="609px" caption="Two inductors in series are the equivalent of one inductor whose inductance is the sum of the individual inductances." >}}
+{{% figure src="inductor-in-series-with-equation.png" width="609px" caption="Two inductors in series are the equivalent of one inductor whose inductance is the sum of the individual inductances." %}}

 ## The Energy Stored In An Inductor